 Black women's hair products are in the safety spotlight.
 Here's what to know

-- A recent Consumer Reports study found dangerous chemicals, including lead and benzene, in 10 popular synthetic braiding products, highlighting the need for further research.
+- A Consumer Reports study found dangerous chemicals like lead and benzene in popular synthetic braiding products, sparking discussions about health risks, according to James Rogers, head of product safety.

 57 Articles